Why is it so hard to stick with our best intentions and follow through on our goals?

 So learn to live with it and stop imbuing it with so much significance.

 If you insist on avoiding shame and embarrassment altogether before you get to work, your work will never get done.

 If you base your decisions about how to move forward on the imagined potential for future shame, you’re screwed.

 Instead, accept that there is always a chance for feeling ashamed.
-In fact, the more important, meaningful, and ambitions your goals, the more shame, criticism, and self-doubt you should to expect.
+In fact, the more important, meaningful, and ambitious your goals, the more shame, criticism, and self-doubt you should expect.

 You have to practice feeling ashamed and doing it anyway—whatever it is that matters most to you: Your work, your art, your body, your passion, your love.

 Accept your feelings of shame, be willing to carry them with you.
 Only then will you rob it of its power.
 Only then will you be able to get to work.

 I will not allow anyone to shut me up or shame me into silence, and I’m not going to rot away behind closed doors.

 Did I miss something?